 Gravlax is a Scandinavian delicacy made by curing salmon with salt, sugar, and fresh dill until silky, tender, and richly flavored.
 Thinly sliced and served atop dark rye bread with a dollop of mustard-dill sauce, this appetizer is elegant, refreshing, and perfect for brunches, smørrebrød platters, or festive gatherings.

-Yields 8 Servings Servings Quarter (2 Servings) Half (4 Servings) Default (8 Servings) Double (16 Servings) Triple (24 Servings) Prep Time 20 minsTotal Time 20 mins
+Yields 8 Servings Servings Quarter (2 Servings) Half (4 Servings) Default (8 Servings) Double (16 Servings) Triple (24 Servings) Prep Time 20 minsTotal Time 20 mins8–10 small open-faced sandwiches

 For the Gravlax